69 (Later Series) Dutch jugs.

 Un-numbered shape

-These jugs have similar size range but a somewhat different shape.
-Most are unsigned and every recorded example is un-numbered.
+These jugs have a similar size range to Later Series 69 but a somewhat different shape.
+Nearly all are unsigned and every recorded example is

 Medium size, height; 10 - 10.5 cm.